 Type I Off-Shore Life Jacket is commonly used onboard larger vessels.
 It is best for open waters far from shore, rough seas, remote locations, and when rescue may take a very long time.
 This type will turn the user face up, even if unconscious.
 They are bulky and are largely meant to be worn only when needed.
 This style would be typically found on board a ship.

-Type II Near-Shore Buoyant Vest is common on board pleasure craft, powerboats, and sailboats.
+Type II Near-Shore Buoyant Vest is common on-board pleasure craft, powerboats, and sailboats.
 It is best used on calmer, protected waters, inland waters, and locations that have a good chance of quick rescue.
 This style will turn most wearers face up.
-The main advantage of a type 2 PFD is that it less bulky than a Type 1 making them easier to wear while on board.
+The main advantage of a type 2 PFD is that it less bulky than a Type 1 making it easier to wear while on board.
 Type II is typified by the orange “horse collar” vest that many of us older paddlers remember from our youth, perhaps at summer camp.
 Most folks will find them less than comfortable.

 Type III Flotation Aid is meant for calm inland waters where there is a good chance of rescue.
 This style is considered the most comfortable and allows for the greatest freedom of movement.
-As such a Type III is the best choice for paddle craft.
+As such, a Type III is the best choice for paddle craft.
 A huge variety of Type III PFDs is available for all kinds of active water sports, power and non-power.
 A Type III will not keep your face out of the water if unconscious.

 Type IV Throwable Device is meant to serve as an additional PFD onboard.
-While it may, or may not, be considered acceptable as your sole PFD on board (check with your local boating authority) it should only be used as you your backup PFD for paddle sports.
+While it may, or may not, be considered acceptable as your sole PFD on board (check with your local boating authority) it should only be used as your backup PFD for paddle sports.
 A Type IV is however great to have as cushions in canoes (for sitting or kneeling) and handy for many tandem sit-in kayaks.
 A Type IV is also smart to have on hand, in easy sight, at any dock or waterfront property that is frequently used.

 Type V Inflatable Device is just as it sounds, air-filled when the floatation is needed, flat when not.
 It is the least bulky by nature and to some considered the most comfortable.
 Type V may be equal in performance to a Type I, II, or III, as noted on the label, and may keep the face out of water.
 Type V MUST be worn at ALL times to be considered your sole PFD.
 The style of Type V common for paddle sports will need to be activated manually when floatation is needed.
 (Automatic inflation is not necessarily wise for kayakers.)
 Type V PFDs come as a fanny pack, a vest, or simply one that looks like suspenders.
 The belt pack (fanny pack) style will take extra steps to wear and inflate.